 Miners VWF: How to claim vibration white finger compensation for exposure to vibrating tools in the UK workplace

-Miners VWF: Find out what miners VWF is caused, what the symptoms you are likely to experience if you are suffering from vibration white finger, how long the law allows for you to start a claim for compensation against a former employer and the amounts of compensation you are likely to recover for industrial VWF.
+Miners VWF Compensation Claims: Find out what miners VWF is caused, what the symptoms you are likely to experience if you are suffering from vibration white finger, how long the law allows for you to start a claim for compensation against a former employer and how to calculate the amounts of compensation you are likely to recover for industrial VWF.

 What is miners VWF?

 VWF is short for “vibration white finger” and is also known as “dead finger”.
 It is a condition of the hand brought on from continuous excessive exposure to vibrating hand held power tools and machines in the workplace.

 It is caused by damage to nerves, joints and blood vessels in the hand.

 “Miners VWF” is very common.
 Work in the mines, whether underground or on the surface, will often involve the use of hand held vibrating tools.
 The operation of such tools is typically continuous throughout the working shift and vibration white finger is a condition commonly suffered.